Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

-Here, P1 isn't addressing his partner using \say{You} but we still annotate \emph{Distancing You-Phrasing} because the way he phrases his requests he distinguishes himself - and presumably all the other good PHP developers explicitly from P3 using the phrase \say{we do it a bit differently}.
-P3 reacts in an annoyed way. \end{example}
+Here, P1 distinguishes himself (and presumably all other \say{proper PHP developers} from P3 by the phrase \say{we do it a bit differently}.
+P3 reacts in an annoyed manner. \end{exmpl}

-This distancing is further increased by multiple \emph{Unagreed Disengagements} by P1, to briefly talk to colleagues while P3 continues working on their task and through P1's \emph{Dismissive Posture} as he sits behind P3 and is often laid back with his hands behind his head.

-Taken together, all of P1's \emph{Patronizing Communication Styles} communicate a strong hierarchical relationship between P1 and P3.
-P3 reacts to this in a negative way, mostly by keeping his own communication to a minimum.
+This distancing is further increased by multiple \emph{Unagreed Disengagements} by P1, to briefly talk to colleagues while P3 continues working on their task and through P1's \emph{Dismissive Posture}: he sits behind P3 and is often laid back far in his chair, with his hands behind his head.
+P3 reacts to all this in a negative way, mostly by keeping his own communication to a minimum (\emph{Uncooperative Behavior}).